pyg-team/pytorch_geometric/docs/source/modules/explain.rst

 Explanation metrics
 -------------------

 The quality of an explanation can be judged by a variety of different methods.
+PyG supports the supports the following metrics out of the box:

 .. currentmodule:: torch_geometric.explain.utils.metrics